Souven-Rej/KPI-Engine/README.md

 ```

 ---
-*Built for the Accenture Innovation Challenge 2026.
-Codebase is 100% production-ready.*
+*Built for the Accenture Innovation Challenge 2026.*